Quick Review of Container Image Creation and Usage #

 Pulling an Image:

-- Downloads an image from a Docker registry
+- Download an public image from a Container registry

 docker pull <IMAGE_NAME>